cysouw/diathesis/text/c07_reflexive.md

 d. ^* Seine Wut zeigte sich durch den Mann.
 :::

-There is some discussion in the literature [@schafer2007: 35ff.; @kurogo2016] about the difference between verbs that use an unmarked anticausative, like *landen* 'to land' [@next], see [@sec:case-haben-anticausative], and those that take a reflexive anticausative, like *schließen* 'to close' [@llast].
+There is some discussion in the literature [@schafer2007: 35ff.; @kurogo2016] about the difference between verbs that use an unmarked anticausative, like *landen* 'to land' [@next], see [@sec:case-haben-anticausative], and those that take a reflexive anticausative, like *schließen* 'to close' as discussed in this section [@llast].
 The answer to this question remains open, in my opinion.
-By providing long lists of verbs for each category, I hope to invigorate more research into this direction.
+By providing long lists of verbs for each category, I hope to invigorate more research into this direction that goes beyond just incidental examples.

 ::: ex
 - Der Pilot landet das Flugzeug.